 Chapter 1 presents background information about the county of West Sussex and the role of the Monitoring Report.
-The Monitoring Report relates to the period 1 April 2018 to 31 March 2019, but also includes some relevant data and information up to December 2019.
+The Monitoring Report relates to the period 1 April 2019 to 31 March 2020, but also includes some relevant data and information up to December 2020.

 Chapter 2 summarises progress on the Local Plans.
 The Waste Local Plan (WLP) was adopted in 2014.
 The Authorities undertook a review of the WLP in 2019 which concluded that the policies have generally performed as expected and are still considered to be consistent with national policy, relevant and effective, and working to achieve the vision and strategic objective of the Plan.
-The Joint Minerals Local Plan (JMLP) was adopted in July 2018 and work is now underway on the Single Issue Soft Sand Review of the JMLP, as required by Policy M2 (Soft Sand).